 About The Program

-Earn up to a year of Japanese language proficiency in just 8 weeks and begin to understand anime without subtitles!
-Classes average 15 students and feature topics such as pop culture, media, performing arts, tea culture and genre painting.
-There are a limited number of homestays with a local family for cultural immersion and an optional overnight trip to another city.
+Earn up to a year of Japanese language proficiency in just 8 weeks and begin understanding anime without subtitles!
+Classes average 15 students and feature topics such as pop culture, media, performing arts, tea culture, and genre painting.
+The language buddy system is a unique feature of the program; you'll be paired with a student from Osaka University to practice Japanese and experience local culture with built-in friends.
+There are two living arrangements on this program: a limited number of homestays with a local family or, alternatively, living in the Japanese Language Institute.
+Both offer the opportunity for cultural and language immersion.
 Osaka is a huge city filled with the delicious smells of sizzling street food packed in paper cones.
+Enjoy the Sunday morning fish market at Tajiri Port on weekends, walk to the beach, and take train trips to nearby Kyoto, Nara, and Kobe.

 TRIPS AND ACTIVITIES